Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ### UOS/Deepin Installation (Unofficial)
 UOS/Deepin 20 or newer is required.

-* First make sure you have everything up-to-date.
+* First, make sure you have everything up-to-date.

         sudo apt-get update